kadiwa4/bingo-bot/README.md

 # Bingo Bot

-Bingo Bot is a speedrunning race bot for Discord, [originally developed for LittleBigPlanet](https://github.com/TadCordle/bingo-bot) by RbdJellyfish (no bingo functionality)
+Bingo Bot is a speedrunning race bot for Discord, [originally developed for LittleBigPlanet](https://github.com/TadCordle/bingo-bot) by RbdJellyfish (no bingo functionality).

-To get an overview of how the code works and where to start, see [`code_structure.md`](/code_structure.md)
+To get an overview of how the code works and where to start, see [`code_structure.md`](/code_structure.md).

 ## Setup

 [Set up a Discord bot](https://discord.com/developers/applications)

-Enable Application > Bot > Server Members Intent
+Enable Application > Bot > Server Members Intent.

 Install [Node.js](https://nodejs.org/en/) (latest or LTS version).

-Get build tools
+Get build tools.
 * Windows: Install "VC++ 2015.3 v14.00 (v140) toolset for desktop" through VS Installer
 * Linux: `sudo apt-get install build-essential`

-Get dependencies
+Get dependencies.

 ```
 npm i
 ```

-Create `discord_auth.json` in the bingo-bot folder with your auth token
+Create `discord_auth.json` in the bingo-bot folder with your auth token.

 ```json
 {